Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

 +       Reliability
     The relaibility pillar focuses on workloads performing their intended function and how to recover quickly from failure to meet demands.
 Key topics include distributed system design, recovery planning, and adapting to changing requirements.

 +       Performance efficiency
+    This pillar focuses on structured and streamlined allocation of IT and computing resources.
+Key topics include selecting resource types and sizes optimized for workload requirements, monitoring performance, and maintaining efficiency as business need evolve.

 +       Cost optimization
+    The cost optimization pillar focuses on avoiding unnecessary costs.
+Key topics include understanding spending over time and controlling fund allocation, selecting resources of the right type and quantity, and scaling to meet business needs without overspending.
 +       Sustainability